Root Canal Treatment

 For example, if your tooth is very damaged, a root canal may not solve your issues.
 If your previous root canal fails, your dentist will discuss other options:

-Registered Dentist
+Our Dentist

 Degree in Dental Surgeon of the University of Chile, Chile (2009)